adharshmk96/semver/README.md

 `semver` is a Command-Line Interface (CLI) tool designed to manage your project's semantic versioning effortlessly.
 Utilizing a straightforward `version.yaml` file to store the current version of the project and leveraging git tags for version management.

-## Prerequisites
-- Ensure Git is installed and configured on your system.
-- Basic knowledge of semantic versioning and Git commands.

 ## Installation

 With Golang